peercoin/FindstakeJS/README.md

 Dependencies:
 ------------
- * installed Peerunity/PeercoinQT wallet with sync data
+ * installed Peerunity wallet with sync data
  * a modern browser [also a fast pc would not hurt, the browser is doing all the hard work, not the webserver]
  * nodejs (http://nodejs.org/)
     level